Gaza fishermen feel caught by Israel's tight security net

 According to the Al-Mezan Association, a Palestinian human rights group, 113 Gaza fishermen have been detained by Israel this year, compared with 41 in the same period of 2015.
 Those detained say there is also increased pressure - including the threat of losing their boats - to divulge information that might help Israel's security services.

-Gaza is run by Hamas, am Islamist group whose founding charter calls for the destruction of Israel, which it sees as occupying Palestinian land.
+Gaza is run by Hamas, an Islamist group whose founding charter calls for Israel's destruction.
+One of the reasons Israel maintains such tight restrictions on Gaza's water is to prevent the smuggling of weapons by militant groups.

 The Israeli naval commander overseeing Gaza's coast confirmed around 70 fishermen have been detained this year.
-They were handed over to other bodies, including the Shin Bet intelligence agency, for questioning before being returned to Gaza, he said.
+They were handed over to the Shin Bet intelligence agency or other bodies for questioning before being returned to Gaza, he said.

 "Our job is to look out for the enemy, having to deal with fishermen is a distraction for the forces," said the commander, who gave his name simply as Captain Guy.
 "We want them to make a living and we want to protect our vital interests."

-Shin Bet did not respond to a request for comment.
+The Shin Bet did not respond to a request for comment.

-For Abu Mohammed and others, the experience has left a lasting scar.
+For Abu Mohammed and others, most of whose lifetime has been spent at sea, the experience has left a lasting scar.

 "I was on the boat with relatives and friends when an Israeli naval vessel came close," he said, describing events earlier this year and declining to give his full name for fear of reprisals.